drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Good Exploitation of the SAR Analyses
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.

-The SAR analyses were further exploited and led to the discovery of very potent and selective compounds such as 15a.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/good-exploitation-sar-analyses-27d71852'><i class='fa fa-play' aria-hidden='true'></i></button>The SAR analyses were further exploited and led to the discovery of very potent and selective compounds such as 15a.
 In summary, the major steps in this project were (1) discovery of a hit; (2) importance of the urea moiety; (3) modeling the probable bioactive conformation; (4) analogs favoring the cis conformation; (5) lead optimization.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.